Expo 2012: Outline

+The Expo 2012 took place in a 1.74 million square meter facility in Yeosu City.
+The theme, "The Living Ocean and Coast", was supplemented by a song, "Stories told by the sea", and represented by two mascots Yeony and Suny.
+During planning, the expo was expected to lead to 12.2 trillion won in production, 5.7 trillion won in economic stimulus, and 79,000 jobs.

+Participants

+103 countries and 8 international organizations participated in Expo 2012.

 Mascot and symbol

 Mascot

 Yeony and Suny, the official mascots of Expo 2012 Yeosu Korea, are personifications of plankton.
 Each of their names is derived from "Yeosu", where Yeo means "beautiful" and Su means "water".

 Emblem

 A simplified abstraction of the organic forms of ecology, oceans and environment are represented in the logo.

 Selection process

 To host, a venue must receive over 2/3 of the votes cast by BIE member countries in the first round of voting.
 At each round of voting, the venue with the fewest votes is out and there is an additional vote between the remaining venues.